Baja California Travel Guide

 El Arco, Cabo San Lucas © Stan Shebs

-Baja California is a long thin peninsula running parallel to the west coast of the Mexican mainland, separated by the Gulf of California or Sea of Cortez.
-It is divided into two states, Baja California Norte in the north and the southern region of Baja California Sur, and extends from Tijuana on the American border down to Cabo San Lucas at the peninsula's tip.
+Baja California is a long thin peninsula running parallel to the west coast of the Mexican mainland, separated by the Gulf of California.
+Divided into two states, Baja California Norte in the north and the southern region of Baja California Sur, it extends from Tijuana on the American border down to Cabo San Lucas at the peninsula's tip.

-Baja is a wildly beautiful place of unusual scenery and dramatic colour changes, of exquisitely azure bays and miles of fine white beaches, rocky cliffs giving way to dry mountainous slopes covered in a stunning display of cactus plants.
+Baja is a wildly beautiful place of unusual scenery and dramatic colour changes, boasting exquisitely azure bays and miles of fine white beaches.
+Rocky cliffs give way to dry mountainous slopes covered in a stunning display of cactus plants.
 The interior is harsh and undeveloped, while the coast is dotted with attractive resorts and modern towns.
 The warm waters are rich in marine life, and the protected waters on the Pacific coast are an important breeding ground for whales.
 Most resort tour operators arrange whale watching trips from January to March.